MrMaina100/CarMarket/README.md

-# DISCLAMER
-This project is actively not being maintained as i am at work and can't seem to find the time.

 # TURBO TRADER
 A web app built with Nextjs 14 and supabase where users can signup with their email or github account.
 After signing up user can browse around and view a variety of cars posted by other users or even sell their own car.